acrlabs/simkube/docs/infra/overview.md

 ## What's included in this section
 - Amazon Machine Images (AMIs) - Prebuilt EC2 images with SimKube and its dependencies installed and configured
-- GitHub Actions Runners - Self-hosted built on top of our AMIs, designed for running SimKube workloads in CI.*
+- GitHub Actions Runners - Self-hosted runners built on top of our AMIs, designed for running SimKube workloads in CI.*

-*Note: these runners are self-hosted by you in your AWS account
+*Note: these runners are self-hosted by you in your AWS account using ACRL's runner AMI

 The next steps cover how to use these components.